 Think of it as your “proof + process” system: the rules you follow, the checks you perform, and the documentation you retain.

-Why contractor compliance matters for global businesses
+Why does contractor compliance matter for global businesses?

 The operational reality is simple: if you can’t prove you ran the right checks and kept the right evidence, you’ll struggle to defend the engagement later.